DacianS15/martins-lab.github.io/_pages/about.md

 Current Research
 ======

-Andrew works for both The School of Psychology and Kent Medway Medical School (KMMS).
-He employs a translational neuroscience and experimental psychology approach to study cognitive enhancement, social neuroscience, and applied cognitive neuroscience.
-He is also interested in how we interact with technology, including artificial intelligence (AI).
+The lab uses experimental psychology and translational neuroscience to investigate cognition, social neuroscience, mental health, and cognitive enhancement.

-In his research to date, he has employed cognitive testing, functional and structural neuroimaging, genetic endophenotyping, and non-invasive brain stimulation methods, contributing research across a range of diverse fields.
+Our research draws on a range of methods, including cognitive testing, functional and structural neuroimaging, genetic approaches, and non-invasive brain stimulation.

-A strong focus of his clinical research is trying to understand cognition relevant to mental health with the goal of improving existing treatment options and providing novel treatments.
-He is also interested in how cognition changes across the healthy lifespan and in disorders of ageing.
+A major focus of our clinical research is understanding cognition in mental health, with the aim of improving existing treatments and developing new approaches.
+We are also interested in how cognition changes across the lifespan, including healthy ageing and disorders of ageing.

 People